pfongkye/nextjs-blog/posts/optimize-fun-calls.md

 ## Debounce

 The debounce method is used to delay multiple calls and call the last one afer the delay for example.
-This method is usually used to on resizing an element using a mouse or when typing in a text area for example.
+This method is usually used on resizing an element using a mouse or when typing in a text area for example.

 ## Throttle

-The throttle (rate-limiting) method allows a call to be made for every *X* time for example.
-It is useful to check the scrolling position for example.
+The throttle (rate-limiting) method allows a call to be made for every *X* time and is useful to check the scrolling position for example.

 ## RequestAnimationFrame